percona/cloud-tools/doc/Agent.rst

 $ ./install -mysql=false

-In this case, Percona Agent will monitor only general server metrics.
+In this case, Percona Agent will monitor only general system metrics.

 Using Percona Software Repositories
 -----------------------------------

-Percona provides repositories for :command:`yum`
+Percona provides repositories for popular package managers:

-(RPM packages for RedHat, CentOS, Amazon Linux AMI, etc.) and :command:`apt` (.deb packages for Debian, Ubuntu, etc.) package managers.
+* :command:`yum` (RPM packages for RedHat, CentOS, Amazon Linux AMI, etc.)
+* :command:`apt` (.deb packages for Debian, Ubuntu, etc.)

-You can use those repositories to install and update all Percona software with any dependencies.
+You can use those package managers to install and update all Percona software with any dependencies.

 Installing on RPM-based systems